roundedglobe/roundedglobe.github.io/_posts/2016-04-28-the-enchantment-of-learning.md

 **References**

 Patrick Leigh Fermor, *The Broken Road: From the Iron Gates to Mount Athos*.
-Ed.
-Colin Thubron and Artemis Cooper.
+Edited by Colin Thubron and Artemis Cooper.
 London: John Murray, 2013.

 Paul Feyerabend, *Conquest of Abundance: A Tale of Abstraction versus the Richness of Being*.
 Chicago: University of Chicago Press, 1999.